coyite/coyite/README.md

 Hello!
 Please interact, I'm really shy and have a hard time approaching new people but I'd love to make some friends.
 <br>
 </br>
-byi:
+BYI:
-- I have ADHD, Social Anxiety, OCD, and DPDR -- please be patient if I'm socially awkward!
+<p>- I have ADHD, Social Anxiety, OCD, and DPDR -- please be patient if I'm socially awkward!</p>
 <br>
 </br>